 In 2015, the ABA launched a task force to deal with the national student debt burden, resulting in discount programs that have helped supplement student tuition level off the average financial burden in recent years.

-- Students at Northern Illinois University pay $22,170, the lowest tuition of any law school nationwide.
+- Students at the University of Puerto Rico pay $9,750, the lowest tuition of any law school nationwide.

 Source | Usage |